dylanchiatian/KSAnime/README.md

 Android app to watch anime

 ##Features
-- Star your favourite animes to get back to it faster
+- Star favourite animes to get back to it faster
-- Dark themed for all you night owls
+- Dark themed for all the night owls

 ## Screenshots
 <img src="/screenshots/home.png" alt="Screenshot" width="256"/>